-The wingspan of Södergren's poetry covers the social, the cross-cultural, the scientific, the shamanistic and the existential, while all the time celebrating interconnectedness and attentiveness.
+The wingspan of Södergren's poetry covers the social, the cross-cultural, the scientific, the shamanistic, and the existential, while all the time celebrating interconnectedness and attentiveness.
 Through birds, she entreats the reader to open to a relational world in multiple ways.
 For example, she portrays human and 'natural' life as being intertwined, with everything being connected in a continuum.
-The language, form, structure and rhythm compliment these portrayals, whilst also giving rise to more depth of meaning.
-Södergren harnesses the relational nature of language itself, and uses it to emphasise the connections between humanity and the world in a way that enhances the performative power of her work.
-She writes the world, whether as concrete reality or in accordance with her beliefs and imagination.
-In addition, the poems are imbued with her open worldview, and like the cranes, we as readers migrate from faraway countries to her beloved island of Öland, and out into the wider world again.
+The language, form, structure, and rhythm complement these portrayals, whilst also giving rise to more depth of meaning.
+Södergren harnesses the relational nature of language itself and uses it to emphasize the connections between humanity and the world in a way that enhances the performative power of her work.
+She writes the world, whether as concrete reality or following her beliefs and imagination.
+In addition, the poems are imbued with her open worldview, and like the cranes, we as readers migrate from faraway countries to her beloved island Öland, and out into the wider world again.

 By including imagination, dreaming and the sensuous body in our experience, we can access meanings other than our own.
-And by doing the same, Södergren is able to present otherness in the many ways it can appear as both different and similar to the human experience.
+By doing the same, Södergren can present otherness in the many ways it can appear as both different and similar to the human experience.
 Perhaps it is easier to grasp interconnectedness by reading poetry that portrays animals, plants, and rocks in an animated way.
 To open up to the poem is to open up to the relationships of this world.